HasanYousef/OOP-course-projects/LodeRunner/README.txt

         Board.h/.cpp:
                 this class of the Board (map) of the game by this class we stream the map of the game and we can get char of elemet and size of array also set char on elment and many things help us on anthor classes.
+		Money.h:
+				includes the Money struct that stores the coord of a specific money-pack and if it is taken by the player or not.
         Board.txt:
                 in this file we have the map of the game and the levels. main.cpp: